 You may also like: Food history from the year you were born

 Source: 12 Tomatoes

-McDonald’s Chicken McNuggets are fried, easily dunkable, and loved by children throughout the world.
+McDonald’s Chicken McNuggets are fried, easily dunkable, and loved by children and adults throughout the world.
 This copycat recipe is sure to be a godsend for busy parents of picky eaters, and it only takes 30 minutes.
 Shake the tenderized chicken in a bagged mixture of flour and spices, dip the battered chicken in egg, lightly fry for 10 minutes, and finish in the oven.

 Starbucks pumpkin spice latte

 The iconic drink is notorious for warming hearts and stomachs alike during the holidays and has caught on well outside the Starbucks spectrum.
 This recipe combines creamy pumpkin puree, pumpkin pie spice, espresso, milk, brown sugar, and decadent vanilla syrup to bring the famous latte to your home kitchen.

 Any fan of Subway knows that the bread makes or breaks the sandwich.
 This recipe lets you enjoy that soft, delicious bread in the comfort of your own home.
 Combine warm water, yeast, sugar, salt, olive oil, and flour.
 Allow the dough to rise for 30 minutes, and bake for 25 minutes for the perfect loaf.

 There’s nothing like a warm bowl of chili from Wendy’s to spice up a cold evening.
 This version of hearty chili stews the spices, ground beef, vegetables, and beans for an hour to get the very best depth of flavors.
 You can even adjust the amount of heat for those who can’t handle the spice.